vmcampos/vmcGas/README.md

 vmcGas
 ======

-Simple JavaScript project to capture fuel fill up info, and save to a PouchDB database
+Simple JavaScript project to capture fuel fill up info, and save to a PouchDB database, then retrieve averages and the like.

-At the moment (2014-11-23 12:00), the basic form is created.
-PouchDB is initialized.
-No erorrs.
-HOWEVER.
-Nothing happens after clicking Go button.
-Nothing useful appears on console.
-WTF
+As of 2014-11-26, user inputs work.
+Retrieving the last MPG works.

+Current problem: I can retrieve every last Odometer added to the database, and every total gallons, but having trouble ALSO retrieving every second-to-last Odometer, without going past the .length of the database.